 - The estate may file a case even if a criminal case is not brought by the state.
 Alabama Code 6-5-410(b) specifically allows a civil wrongful death case to be filed even if no criminal case is brought by the state.

-An experienced wrongful death lawyer can help the estate comply with all of the requirements of Alabama law and fight for a fair recovery.
+An experienced personal injury lawyer can help the estate comply with all of the requirements of Alabama law and fight for a fair recovery.

 What You May Recover in a Wrongful Death Case